 Mediation Course PgCert

-The Postgraduate Certificate Mediation is a unique course designed for professionals who wish to improve their dispute resolution and, in particular, negotiation skills.
+The Postgraduate Certificate Mediation course is designed for professionals who wish to improve their dispute resolution and, in particular, negotiation skills.

 This new Postgraduate Certificate Mediation course integrates practice with the growing body of research and theoretical work.
 It provides practical mediation training at a high level leading to a postgraduate qualification.